sagarbuddhic/questions/README.md

 });
 ```

+/// Set vs array

+Collection of unique value, Elements are accessed using hash table.

 ***web workers***

 Web Workers are a simple means for web content to run scripts in background threads.A worker is an object created using a constructor (e.g. Worker()) that runs a named JavaScript file — this file contains the code that will run in the worker thread; workers run in another global context that is different from the current window.you can't directly manipulate the DOM from inside a worker, or use some default methods and properties of the window object.